-In earlier work, Smithin (1994, 2003, 2009, 2013) has consistently argued that Wicksell's (1898) notion of the "natural rate" of interest is bogus.
-Moreover, this is far from being a question of historical importance only, because the same idea under different names (such as the "equilibrium" rate of interest), has survived in 21st century "micro-based" macroeconomics by various sleights of hand.
-In the ubiquitous dynamic general equilibrium (DGE) model, for example, an unobtrusive device that does the trick is the assumption of a constant rate of time preference which fixes the interest rate for all time.
-The argument, however, falls apart as soon as it is allowed that the rate of time preference can change (Kam 2000, 2005; Smithin 2013).
-It can certainly be argued that the survival (or revival) of the Wicksellian natural rate in late 20th and early 21st century mainstream macroeconomics is one of the main reasons, although there are many others, why that body of theory has been so extremely unsuccessful.
+Contrary to Hayek, Smithin (1994, 2003, 2009, 2013) has consistently argued that Wicksell's (1898, xxv) notion of the "natural rate of interest" is bogus.
+Moreover, this is far from being a question of historical importance only.
+The same idea, albeit under different names, such as the equilibrium rate of interest, has survived and thrived in 21st century "micro-based"

+macroeconomics - essentially by various sleights of hand.
+For example, in the ubiquitous dynamic general equilibrium (DGE) model, an unobtrusive device that does the trick is the assumption of a constant rate of time preference that fixes the real rate of interest for all time.
+However, the argument falls apart as soon as it is allowed that the rate of time preference can indeed change (Kam 2000, 2005, Smithin 2013).
+In our view the survival, or revival, of the Wicksellian natural rate in late 20th and early 21st century mainstream macroeconomics is one of the main reasons - although there are many others - why that body of theory has been so noticeably unsuccessful.

-Nevertheless, Keynes did introduce Wicksell's idea into the Treatise on Money eightyfive years ago.
-The natural rate in Keynes (1930) is simply the interest rate at which the money of investment equals the money rate of saving, I' = S. Therefore, the argument of 1930 turns out to be in reality quite recognizably "Wicksellian", in terms of monetary theory.
-If the actual rate of interest is below the natural rate, the value of investment I' will be greater than savings S. This is why, according to equation (13), the price level will then rise.
-Similarly, if the actual rate of interest is above the natural rate there will be deflation.
+Nevertheless, Keynes did introduce Wicksell's idea into the Treatise eighty-five years ago.
+The natural rate in Keynes (1930) is defined as simply the interest rate at which the money of investment equals the money rate of saving, or I' = S. Thereby, Keynes's argument of 1930 turns out to be quite recognizably "Wicksellian" in terms of basic monetary theory.
+The argument is that if the actual rate of interest is below the natural rate, the value of investment I' will be greater than savings S. According to equation (13), the price level will then rise.
+Similarly, if the actual rate of interest is above the natural rate, there will be deflation.

-Hayek accused Keynes of not properly understanding the German-language literature, including Wicksell's contribution, and even more particularly, the Austrian theory of capital of the early twentieth century, due to von Mises (1934) and himself (Hayek 1935).
-However, in retrospect, this argument seems to have been disingenuous.
-Most frequently "Wicksell-type" arguments have indeed confined themselves to the impact on either the price level or the inflation rate.
-Moreover, the basic ideas actually pre-date the work of Wicksell himself by nearly a century, having been fully anticipated by Thornton (1802) in the English language work The Paper Credit of Great Britain.6 This was eventually recognized even by Hayek (1939) himself, in a long introduction to a reprint of Thornton's book published in the later 1930s.
-Only occasionally, in the history of economic thought before Keynes's General Theory (1936), do there seem to have been forays into thinking about the real effects of changes in interest rates.
-Ironically, the Keynes of the Treatise on Money was actually in the first camp, whereas the Hayek of Prices and Production was one of the few in the latter.7 As Hicks (1967b, 204) put the point:
+As discussed, Hayek accused Keynes of not properly understanding the German-language literature, including Wicksell's contribution and, even more particularly the so-called Austrian capital theory of the early twentieth century due to von Mises (1934) and Hayek (1935) himself.
+In retrospect this argument was entirely disingenuous.
+It has much more frequently been the case that "Wicksell-type" arguments (Smithin 1994, 59-64) have confined themselves to the impact on either the price level or the inflation rate, rather than on the structure of capital.
+Moreover, the basic monetary-theoretic ideas pre-date the work of Wicksell himself by nearly a century having been fully anticipated by Thornton (1802), in an English language work entitled The Paper Credit of Great Britain.
+This much was eventually recognized even by Hayek (1939) himself, in a long introduction to a reprint of Thornton's book that was published in the late 1930s.
+In fact, only occasionally in the history of economic thought before Keynes's General Theory (1936), do there seem to have been forays into thinking about the real effects of changes in interest rates.
+Ironically, the Keynes of the Treatise on Money was actually in the first camp, whereas the Hayek of Prices and Production was one of the very few in the latter.
+As Hicks (1967b, 204) put the point: